 You don’t need a massive production budget or extensive video editing training to reap the benefits of YouTube.
 For example, if your conference calls veer into explanation territory, hit record.
 You might have valuable YouTube content right there!

-Pair your audio recording with a simple branded background, a slideshow of relevant images or a screen recording.
+Pair your online meeting recording with a simple branding or a video confernce recording.
 For an extra SEO boost, add the audio transcript to the video upload so when users search with your keywords, your video appears in the top ranks.